As an editor, I support clients to write various projects — and their storied lives — with creativity and clarity.

 Postsecondary curriculum design for research overview course (qualitative, quantitative, mixed methods) and teaching introduction to psychology, developmental psychology, transcultural health, and introduction to music therapy;

-Provided instructional best practice guidelines for the Editors’ Association of Canada (Toronto Branch) Seminars Committee; and
+Provided instructional best practice guidelines for the Editors’ Association of Canada (Toronto Branch) Seminars Committee and revision task force lead, Ethical Guidelines for Editing Student Texts, for National Executive Council; and

 Produced Gone to SEED, the 2012 reunion of the the first alternative high school in North America.